 The Map and Reduce tasks are assigned to appropriate servers in the cluster by the Hadoop.
 The Hadoop framework manages all the details like issuing of tasks, verification, and copying.
 After completion, the data is collected at the Hadoop server.
 You can get thesis and dissertation guidance for the thesis in Big Data Hadoop from data analyst.

 Big Data find its application in various areas including retail, finance, digital media, healthcare, customer services etc.

-Big Data is used within governmental services with efficiency in cost, productivity and innovation.
+Big Data is used within governmental services with efficiency in cost, productivity, and innovation.
 The common example of this is the Indian Elections of 2014 in which BJP tried this to win the elections.
-The data analysis in this case can be done by the collaboration between the local and the central government.
-Big Data was the major factor behind Barack Obama’s win in 2012 election campaign.
+The data analysis, in this case, can be done by the collaboration between the local and the central government.
+Big Data was the major factor behind Barack Obama’s win in the 2012 election campaign.

-Big Data is used in healthcare services for clinical data analysis, disease pattern analysis, medical devices and medicines supply, drug discovery and various other such analytics.
-Big Data analytics have helped in major way in improving the healthcare systems.
-Using these certain technologies have been developed in healthcare systems like eHealth, mHealth and wearable health gadgets.
+Big Data is used in health care services for clinical data analysis, disease pattern analysis, medical devices and medicines supply, drug discovery and various other such analytics.
+Big Data analytics have helped in a major way in improving the healthcare systems.
+Using these certain technologies have been developed in healthcare systems like eHealth, mHealth, and wearable health gadgets.

 Media uses Big Data for various mechanisms like ad targeting, forecasting, clickstream analytics, campaign management and loyalty programs.
 It is mainly focused on following three points:

 Big Data is a core of IoT(Internet of Things).
 They both work together.
 Data can be extracted from IoT devices for mapping which helps in interconnectivity.
 This mapping can be used to target customers and for media efficiency by the media industry.